adidas/coding-challenges/adidas-ascii-logo/javascript/README.md

 ## Running examples

-There is a small script ro run the function with some examples:
+There is a small script to run the function with some examples:

 ```
 node index